KocSistem/aks-workshop/labs/deploy-mongodb/README.md

     helm repo update
     ```

-2. Deploy an instance of MongoDB to your cluster via helm
+2. Deploy an instance of MongoDB to your cluster

     You're now ready to install the MonogoDB instance.
 Recall from earlier, that you configured your cluster with a `ratingsapp` namespace.
 You'll specify the namespace as part of the `helm install` command, and a name for the database release.
 The release is called `ratings` and is deployed into the `ratingsapp` namespace.